natchayal/Drinking-Water-Database/README.md

 - <u>Code examples</u>: None

 ### F. USEPA Contaminant Candidate List (CCL)
 - **<u>Overview</u>**: Only place to get a list of drinking water contaminants that are not currently subject to EPA drinking water regulations but under surveillance for potential future regulation.

 - **<u>CCL home page</u>**: https://www.epa.gov/ccl

 - **<u>Summary</u>**: EPA issues a new Contaminant Candidate List (CCL) every five years, serving as the first level of evaluation for unregulated drinking water contaminants if it presents a public health risk.
-Contaminants listed on the CCL may require future regulation under the Safe Drinking Water Act (SDWA).
+Contaminants listed on the CCL is used to determine which contaminants to monitor for under EPA's Unregulated Monitoring Program (UCMR) and may require future regulation under the Safe Drinking Water Act (SDWA).
 The SDWA requires EPA to periodically decide whether or not to regulate at least five contaminants on the Contaminant Candidate List during the 'Regulatory Determination' phase.
 A regulatory determination is a formal decision on whether EPA should initiate a process to develop a national primary drinking water regulation (NPDWR) for a specific contaminant based on the final CCL and UCMR monitoring results.
+The RegDet process involves determining whether a contaminant may have adverse health effects, whether a contaminant is found or substantially likely to be found in PWS with a frequency and at levels of concern, and whther there is a meaningful opportnity for health risk reduction through a national drinking water regulation.
   - Developed in coordination with the UCMR.
 - **<u>Data</u>**:
     - Contaminant Candidate List: https://www.epa.gov/ccl